felipebravom/AffectiveTweets/README.md

 ### Other Resources

-1. __Datasets__: The package provides some tweets annotated by affective values in gzipped [ARFF](http://weka.wikispaces.com/ARFF) format in $HOME/wekafiles/packages/AffectiveTweets/data/.
+1. __Datasets__: The package provides some tweets annotated by affective values in gzipped [ARFF](http://weka.wikispaces.com/ARFF) format in $WEKA_HOME/wekafiles/packages/AffectiveTweets/data/.
+The default location for $WEKA_HOME is $HOME/wekafiles.
 2. __Pre-trained Word-Embeddings__: The package provides a file with pre-trained word vectors trained with the [Word2Vec](https://code.google.com/archive/p/word2vec/) tool in gzip compressed format.
 It is a tab separated file with the word in last column located in $HOME/wekafiles/packages/AffectiveTweets/resources/w2v.twitter.edinburgh.100d.csv.gz.
 However, this is a toy example trained from a small collection of tweets.
 We recommend downloading [w2v.twitter.edinburgh10M.400d.csv.gz](https://github.com/felipebravom/AffectiveTweets/releases/download/1.0.0/w2v.twitter.edinburgh10M.400d.csv.gz), which provides  embeddings trained from 10 million tweets taken from the [Edinburgh corpus](http://www.aclweb.org/anthology/W/W10/W10-0513.pdf).
 The parameters were calibrated for classifying words into emotions.
 More info in this [paper](http://www.cs.waikato.ac.nz/~fjb11/publications/wi2016a.pdf).

 ## Installation